COVID-19: Update on new support measures

 On 18 March 2020, the Austrian Federal Government announced an increase of the COVID-19 crisis fund to EUR 38bn.
 With the amendment of the Austrian COVID-19 Fund Act, there is now a legal basis for the increase of the COVID-19 Crisis Fund from EUR 4bn to EUR 28bn.
 The remaining EUR 10bn of the COVID-19 Crisis Fund derives from tax deferrals and is governed by the Austrian Federal Fiscal Code (BAO).

-Furthermore, the action areas listed in the COVID-19 Fund Act have been extended with the point “Measures to stabilise the liquidity of companies”.
+Furthermore, the action areas listed in the COVID-19 Fund Act were extended by the point “Measures to stabilise the liquidity of companies”.

 Amendment of the ABBAG Act